Partygate: Dominic Raab plays down leadership challenge to PM

 Dominic Raab has dismissed claims Boris Johnson is about to face a leadership contest, despite growing resignation calls from Tory MPs.

-Speculation is mounting that Mr Johnson could soon face a leadership ballot over widespread Covid rule-breaking in Downing Street.
+Speculation is mounting that Mr Johnson could soon face a no-confidence vote over widespread Covid rule-breaking in Downing Street.

 But deputy PM Mr Raab said this was "Westminster talking to itself".